landonma/datamanagement/datastorage.md

 3) Data Description *[if there are datasets that will be managed **differently** with respect to internal data sharing, describe them here so that we can refer to them throughout this document.
 Each section of this document should refer to each of the dataset groups outlined below.
 Feel free to refer to the DMP for a description of the dataset groups if that makes sense.]*

 ### Section 2
+### Acknowledgment of Data Use

+Rationale: Most of the data management responsibilities outlined in Section 4 require a lot of time and effort.
+Often, datasets are shared within members of the same project and the use of these datasets improves or makes possible scholarly outcomes  such as publications of articles, book chapters, presentations in conferences, proceedings, etc. It is necessary to have a common understanding on how to acknowledge the role of data managers, data creators, data analysts in the research process.
+These roles may not be appropriate as manuscript authors, but there are many other options.
+Acknowledging these roles is not a legal matter (no law requires it), but it is an ethical one.
+Responsible conduct of research involves acknowledging other people’s roles in managing data.
+Acknowledging the roles may also have an impact of the careers of researchers involved.

+[Decide what are the procedures that you will follow to acknowledge data management roles, and if there are any preferred methods.
+This template lists the options in order: options that follow best practices are noted at the beginning, while practices that we discourage are noted at the end.
+We use here “data management” as a general term, but consider changing it for more specific roles.
+For example, you may want to consider offering co-authorship to the researchers involved in data collection and data quality control as authors in data publications, and adding the researchers involved in instrumentation maintenance in the acknowledgements]

+All members of the Project involved in roles related to data management will be acknowledged in some way.
+Specifically:

+Members of the Project that were involved in data management [change to a more specific role] will be offered co-authorship to papers that make use of their data.
+Co-authorship will require participation in the interpretation of the data, writing, or critical review of the manuscript, approval of the final manuscript. [if the group defines authorship using a specific set of criteria, include a link to these criteria here.
+A few examples of current definitions of authorship can be found in https://publicationethics.org/resources/discussion-documents/what-constitutes-authorship-june-2014].
+The offer for co-authorship may be accepted or declined.

+Datasets will be published separately from the research in a repository or as an article in a data journal [change if there are more discipline specific options].
+Members of the Project with a significant data management contribution will be listed as co-authors in the data publication.
+Every member of the Project that makes use of the published datasets will cite the dataset and list it in the reference list in their publications.

+When possible, publications will be made in journals that use the CRediT authorship taxonomy (http://docs.casrai.org/CRediT) or similar.
+The roles of each of the members of the Project involved in data management will be documented using the appropriate roles.

+Members of the Project involved in data management [change to a more specific role] will be acknowledged in the acknowledgment section in papers and publications. 󠄀

+Members of the Project involved in data management [change to a more specific role] will be listed as co-authors in publications. [this option is not recommended, as the authors of publications should participate in the writing or critical review of the piece of scholarship.
+For a discussion about definitions of authorship see https://publicationethics.org/resources/discussion-documents/what-constitutes-authorship-june-2014 ]

+,Members of the Project involved in data management won’t be acknowledged in any way.

+### Section 3

+### Workflows

+Rationale: setting expectations about how and when datasets will be shared internally will minimize conflict during the project.

+Datasets will be shared internally             [specify when researchers are expected to share their datasets.
+Some examples: as soon as possible after the data is collected/at the end of the sampling season/6 months after it is collected/on January of each year/when a researcher of the Project requests it ].

+Datasets will be shared internally with         [who?
+Some examples: all the members of the team/members of the team approved by the IRB/the data manager of the project/the researcher who requested the dataset].

+Datasets will be shared internally in                   format [is there an expected format?
+For example excel, or csv, or spss, or…].

+Datasets will be shared internally                 [at which quality level?
+For example: after a quality control level has been assigned to each point following the schema in X / after following the protocol X for quality control/at any quality control level, as long as the documentation clarifies the quality control procedures that have been followed /only if all the data points have been subject to the whole quality control process outlined in X].

+Datasets will be shared internally accompanied of                [which documentation?
+For example: a readme file outlining at least the methods followed for data collection, the quality control procedures that have been followed, and a data dictionary/documentation using the template X/documentation using the metadata template X].

+Datasets will be shared internally by                   [how are the datasets going to be delivered?
+For example: by e-mail/by depositing them in Box/Google drive/external hard drive/shared drive/website].

+When a member of the Project uses a dataset shared by another member of the team        [how will the use be notified?
+For example: a courtesy e-mail will be sent to the contact person/no notification will be needed at this stage/the member of the Project using the shared data will write his/her name in a log].

+When a new version of a dataset is generated, it will be notified to the other members of the Project that may want to use the dataset by             [example: sending a general e-mail to the whole group/documenting in the documentation file the new version and sending individual e-mails to the members of the team that are known to be using the dataset].

+[Include other workflow details that will be useful if necessary.
+For example, there may be details in the data management plan that can be outlined or detailed here.
+For example, when will the datasets be made publicly available?
+Who will decide when to make the dataset available if there are several researchers working with them?]

+### Section 4

 ### Roles and Responsibilities